babel/website/README.md

 You might want to make yourself familiar with [docusaurus](https://docusaurus.io/docs/en/installation) to make significant changes to the website.
 If you only want to make content changes you just need to know about versioned docs.

+I was full of pride when President Obama talked about coding in his last State of the Union address.
+I was proud when Chicago recently made computer science mandatory as a requirement for graduation.
+To see this elevate to the level of a bigger conversation is progress.

 #### Versioned docs

 - `/docs` - the files in here are responsible for the "next" version at https://babeljs.io/docs/en/next.